jwilber/old_website/_posts/2014-12-12-figure-with-caption.markdown

 With the upcoming elections pending near, I thought it'd be interesting to analyze some political content.
 In the following post, we'll use text mining techniques to analyze the State of the Union addresses from the years 1790 to 2012.
 Hopefully the following analysis will showcase some of the power of text mining techniques in R.

 The data used for this analysis is a very long text file containing all of the State of the Union Adress speeches from the years 1790 to 2012.
-It is freely available to view/download at [http://www.gutenberg.org/ebooks/5050].
+It is freely available to view/download [here](http://www.gutenberg.org/ebooks/5050).

 Using the data as-is obviously won't work.
 However, extensive use of data cleaning (particularly regular expressions) yields a workable dataset.
-My code used to clean the dataset (as well as for the rest of the analysis) is available on my github at github.com/jwilber.
+My code used to clean the dataset (as well as for the rest of the analysis) is available on my [github](github.com/jwilber).